My Garden’s Boundaries Are the Horizon

 Featured in the show are works by Arefeh Riahi, Martín La Roche Contreras, Maartje Fliervoet, Kader Attia, Kasra Jalilipour and Seba Calfuqueo, as well as a selection of historical objects.

-During the exhibition there will be a public programme with film and video screenings by Derek Jarman, Kasra Jalilipour, Parviz Kimiavi and Marcela Moraga, and performative readings with dash (-) collective, Constanza Mendoza, Giles Bailey, Lara Khaldi and Francisca Khamis Giacoman.
-The screenings have been organised in collaboration with Kriterion.
-The dates for this programme will be announced soon.
+During the exhibition there will be a public programme with film and video screenings by Derek Jarman, Kasra Jalilipour, Marcela Moraga and more titles to be announced, and performative readings with dash (-) collective, Constanza Mendoza, Giles Bailey, Lara Khaldi and Francisca Khamis Giacoman.
+The screenings are organised in collaboration with Kriterion.

 This project has been made possible by: Cultuurfonds, AFK, TextielLab, Mondriaan Fonds.